McCaughey septuplets: Media and public response

 The birth attracted significant media attention, both positive and negative, including a feature in Time magazine in December 1997.
 "In the beginning, for every ten letters we would get that were happy for us, we'd get one letter accusing us of exploiting the kids and being selfish to waste the world's resources on a family this big," said Bobbi in a 2007 interview.
 "Our neighbors never gawked.
 Here in Carlisle they gave us privacy.
 But we had complete strangers come around to the back door, knock, and ask if they could hold a baby."

-The McCaugheys were the recipients of many donations, including a 5,500 ft² (511 m^{2}) house, a van, nanny services, clothes, and diapers for the first two years.
+The McCaugheys were the recipients of many donations, including a 5,500 ft^{2} (511 m^{2}) house, a van, nanny services, clothes, and diapers for the first two years.
 The State of Iowa offered full college scholarships to any state university in Iowa upon the children's graduation from high school.
 Hannibal–LaGrange University, in Hannibal, Missouri, also offered full scholarships to the children when they were born.
 President Bill Clinton personally telephoned the McCaugheys to congratulate them.
 The surviving Dionne quintuplets (Yvonne Dionne, Annette Allard, and Cécile Langlois) wrote an open letter warning the parents to keep the septuplets out of the public eye and not allow them to fall into the same pitfalls as their parents did, but they congratulated Bobbi and Kenny and wished them the best of luck in raising the children.
 The letter reads as follows: